No Hard Feelings

 Now, of course we can not stop other people from being either genuinely or tactically angry with us, but we can control how we react to it.
-If the other side does become angry seek to soothe, apologise, even if you feel the emotion is unwarranted.
+If the other side does become angry, seek to soothe, apologize, even if you feel the emotion is unwarranted.
 Perhaps the other thing you should consider is that many negotiations do not complete in one session and you should manage your time and the process to take the steam out of the emotion and take a break from the table to let things calm down.

 You should also build time into preparation to develop your own emotional strategy, think about how you will react to the other side and their issues and emotions, what you will do if the other side gets angry or anxious.

 I know that it is hard to do in this time pressured commercial world, but it will be time well spent.

 No bio is currently avaliable